KarthikEdhala/healthcare-api-risk-scoring/README.md

-🏥 Healthcare API Risk Scoring System
+# Healthcare API Risk Scoring System

-This project demonstrates how I approach real-world API integration challenges such as unreliable data, pagination, rate limits, and intermittent failures.
-The system consumes a simulated healthcare API, normalizes inconsistent patient data, calculates clinical risk scores, and submits alert lists back to the API for evaluation.
+This project shows how I handle real-world API problems: unreliable data, pagination, rate limits, and intermittent failures.
+It fetches patient records from a simulated healthcare API, cleans and normalizes inconsistent data, computes clinical risk scores, and sends alert lists back to the API for evaluation.

-The focus of this project is not just getting the correct output, but showing robust engineering practices when working with imperfect external APIs.

-🚀 What This Project Does
+The goal is to show robust engineering: defensive parsing, retry logic, and deterministic scoring against imperfect external APIs.

+## What this project does

+- Reads patient records from a paginated healthcare API.
+- Normalizes messy or inconsistent patient data safely.
-The application retrieves patient records from a paginated healthcare API and computes a total risk score for each patient based on:
+- Calculates a total risk score for each patient using:

-Blood pressure readings
+  - Blood pressure

-Body temperature
+  - Body temperature
+  - Age
+- Produces and submits three alert lists:
+  - High-Risk Patients: Total risk score ≥ 4
+  - Fever Patients: Temperature ≥ 99.6°F
+  - Data Quality Issues: missing, malformed, or invalid data

+## How the API behaves (why this matters)

+The simulated API mimics real production issues:

+- Random 500 and 503 errors
+- Rate limiting (429 responses)
+- Paginated responses
+- Missing or malformed fields

+This forces the client to use retries, backoff, and safe parsing so the pipeline keeps running and produces reliable results.

+## Risk Scoring Logic

+Total Risk Score = Blood Pressure + Temperature + Age

+Blood Pressure (use the higher risk if systolic and diastolic disagree)
+- Normal: <120 AND <80 → 1
+- Elevated: 120–129 AND <80 → 2
+- Stage 1: 130–139 OR 80–89 → 3
+- Stage 2: ≥140 OR ≥90 → 4
+- Invalid / Missing → 0

+Temperature
+- ≤ 99.5°F → 0
+- 99.6–100.9°F → 1
+- ≥ 101°F → 2
+- Invalid / Missing → 0

 Age

-Based on this analysis, it generates three alert lists:

-High-Risk Patients: Total risk score ≥ 4

-Fever Patients: Temperature ≥ 99.6°F

-Data Quality Issues: Patients with missing, malformed, or invalid data

-These results are then submitted back to the assessment API.

-🧠 Why This Project Matters

-The API intentionally behaves like a real production system:

-Random 500 and 503 errors

-Rate limiting (429 responses)

-Paginated responses

-Missing or malformed fields

-This project shows how to:

-Implement retry logic with backoff

-Safely parse unreliable data

-Avoid crashes caused by invalid inputs

-Produce deterministic results from inconsistent sources

-📊 Risk Scoring Logic
-Blood Pressure Risk

-If systolic and diastolic values fall into different categories, the higher risk is used.

-Category	Condition	Score
-Normal	<120 AND <80	1
-Elevated	120–129 AND <80	2
-Stage 1	130–139 OR 80–89	3
-Stage 2	≥140 OR ≥90	4
-Invalid / Missing	Any malformed or missing value	0 Temperature Risk
-Temperature	Score
-≤ 99.5°F	0
-99.6–100.9°F	1
-≥ 101°F	2
-Invalid / Missing	0
-Age Risk
-Age	Score
-< 40	1
+- < 40 → 1
-40–65	1
+- 40–65 → 1
-> 65	2
+- > 65 → 2
-Invalid / Missing	0
+- Invalid / Missing → 0

-Total Risk Score = BP + Temperature + Age

-🧪 Data Quality Handling
+## Data Quality Handling

-A patient is flagged under Data Quality Issues if any of the following are true:
+A patient is flagged for Data Quality Issues if any of the following are true:

-Blood pressure is missing, malformed, or non-numeric
+- Blood pressure is missing, malformed, or non-numeric

-Temperature is missing or non-numeric
+- Temperature is missing or non-numeric

-Age is missing or not a valid number
+- Age is missing or not a valid number

-These cases are handled safely without breaking the pipeline.
+These cases are handled without breaking the pipeline.

-🔐 Authentication
+## Authentication

-All API requests require an API key passed via headers:
+All API requests require an API key in the header:
 x-api-key: YOUR_API_KEY

-📤 Submission Output
+## Submission Output

-The final submission includes:
+The final submission sent back to the assessment API looks like:

 {
   "high_risk_patients": ["DEMO002", "DEMO031"],